 Half grave spaces are available at all our cemeteries.
 You can inter up to four caskets of cremated remains in a half grave space.
-You may buy the exclusive rights to these graves and place a memorial on them.
-You may bury or scatter cremated remains in an existing family grave for which you have bought the exclusive rights.
+You may buy the Exclusive Rights to these graves and place a memorial on them.
+You may inter cremated remains in an existing family grave for which you have bought the Exclusive Rights.

 What is the difference between unpurchased and purchased graves?

-At present a purchased grave has exclusive rights to the grave for a period of 50 years.
+A purchased grave has Exclusive Rights to the grave for a period of 100 years.
 Grave rights bought between April 2000 and March 2023 were for a 50 year period.

-Only the legal owner of the exclusive rights of the grave can give permission for other burials.
-We do allow memorials on this type of grave, but the legal grave owner must authorise this and follow our Cemetery Regulations.
+Only the legal owner of the Exclusive Rights of the grave can give permission for other burials and a memorial.
+The legal grave owner must authorise this and follow our Cemetery Regulations.

 How much will it cost?

 What tributes can I place on the grave?

 If you would like to add a floral tribute to a grave you are welcome to do so.
 Cemetery staff will remove floral tributes presented at the grave at the time of burial after three weekends have elapsed since the burial.
 Those visiting the grave may place floral tributes and maintain the grave.

 You may only plant shrubs, plants, bulbs and trees in the immediate surrounds of the memorial space, at the head of the grave.
 We may prune or remove these if they are not maintained and kept within the footprint of the headstone base.

 Cemetery staff will remove Christmas wreaths placed on graves starting the second week of February.

 How are graves maintained?

 The responsibility for the safety and upkeep, including repairs to any gravestone or memorial, remains with the grave owner(s).